-- A base allocation largely reflects enrollment. - A supplemental allocation based on the numbers of students receiving a College Promise Grant, students receiving a Pell Grant and students covered by AB 540. - A student success allocation based on outcomes that include: - -the number of students earning associate degrees and credit certificates. - the number of students transferring to four-year colleges and universities. - -the number of students who complete transfer-level math and English within their first year. - -the number of students who complete nine or more career education units. - -the number of students who have attained a regional living wage.
+- A student success allocation based on outcomes that include: - -the number of students earning associate degrees and credit certificates. - -the number of students transferring to four-year colleges and universities. - -the number of students who complete transfer-level math and English within their first year. - -the number of students who complete nine or more career education units. - -the number of students who have attained a regional living wage.

-Of note, the California Community College Chancellor's Office has developed Student Centered Funding Formula (CCCCO SCFF Dashboards) dashboards, enabling Districts and colleges to analyze student data and SCFF implications.
+Of note, the California Community College Chancellor's Office has developed Student Centered Funding Formula (CCCCO SCFF Dashboards) dashboards, enabling Districts to analyze key performance metrics and SCFF implications.
 Additionally, a SCFF estimator is available.
 Please note that these resources may require a passcode for access and require coordination with District and college Chief Business Officers.